qTox/qTox/doc/user_manual_en.md

 Located on the left.
 Can be sorted e.g. `By Activity`.

-`By Activity` sorting in qTox is updated whenever client receives something that is directly aimed at the user, and not sent to all contacts, that is:
+`By Activity` sorting in qTox is updated whenever client receives something that is directly aimed at you, and not sent to everyone, that is:

 * audio/video call
 * file transfer
 * groupchat invite
-* groupchat message
 * message

 **Not** updated on:

 * avatar change
+* groupchat message
 * name change
 * status change (`Online`/`Away`/`Busy`/`Offline`)
 * status message change